opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 # Self-host maps server

 The self-host maps server for OpenSearch Dashboards allows users to access the default maps service on air-gapped environments.
-The server provides a map manifest url with map tiles and vectors, a map tiles url, and a map vectors url that are compatible with OpenSearch.
+The server provides a map manifest with map tiles and vectors URL, map tiles URL, and map vectors URL that are compatible with OpenSearch.

 The following steps walk through setting up and using the self-host maps server with OpenSearch Dashboards.